 Complete the Virtual Advisor online Canvas course: This course will introduce you to key advising and registration resources and tools.
 You are required to spend time reviewing the videos and modules 1-5 before attending your A&R session.
 Plan to spend 1-2 hours going through the modules and plan 2 possible schedules in advance of your Advising & Registration session.
 The Virtual Advisor course is accessible at least 3-4 weeks before the first A&R session of any quarter.

 The ALEKS Math Placement Assessment (MPA) is an online, adaptive assessment and learning system to determine math placement.
 Most students who plan to register for a Math course at Western must first take the MPA, and the MPA also serves as a prerequisite for some courses in other departments.
-As such, you may need to complete the MPA as a proctored exam prior to attending an Advising & Registration session.
+As such, you may need to complete the practice MPA #1 and the proctored MPA #2 prior to attending your Advising & Registration session.

-General information and updates about the ALEKS Math Placement Assessment can be found on the Testing Center's website, including exceptions and FAQs.
+Important information about the ALEKS MPA is on the Testing Center's website, including exceptions to the MPA and FAQs.
 You can also review the Academic Advising Center's Do I need to take the Math Placement Assessment? tool.
 To learn how the ALEKS MPA works, watch this 2-minute video.

 - The Spanish Placement Test is required for all students who wish to study a Spanish course at Western.
 Exception: Students who want direct placement into 101 (beginning level of Spanish) are not required to take the test.
 Students may register for 101 directly.
 Placement into 102 and higher require completion of placement test.